 We mentioned that Revolut is a bank.
 Although a UK headquartered company Its banking licence is via Lithuania.
 As such Revolut is not covered by the UK’s FSCS, but by it’s Lithuanian equivalent the DPS up to €100,000.
 In the UK Revolut is any-money provider not at bank.
 UK rules mean e-money providers must ring-fence customer deposits here in the UK.
 In this case deposits are held with Lloyds.

 It’s not a reason to avoid Revolut, but certainly something to keep an eye-on especially if leaving substantial deposits in the account for any length of time.

 There’s no special eligibility criteria other than the beyond having a UK address.
 On signing up, you get a UK account number and sort code, plus an IBAN and SWIFT code for foreign receipts/payments.

-Similar to Revolut, Transferwise is not a dedicated euro account, but a multi-currency account aimed at expats, travellers, and freelancers.
+Similar to Revolut, Wise is not a dedicated euro account, but a multi-currency account aimed at expats, travellers, and freelancers.

 It is a little different though in what it offers.
 With free bank details for the Eurozone, as well as the UK, US, Australia, New Zealand and Poland: